DewaldDeJager/dearvolt.com/content/blog/cloud-migration-case-study-part-1/index.md

 While Kubernetes is incredibly powerful and extensible, it can be complex and requires special skills to successfully operate a production cluster.
 Amazon ECS provides a good balance between control and ease of use, and integrates well with other AWS services.
 ECS can use Fargate as a capacity provider and there is also an ECS Anywhere offering.
-Migrating the services from Kubernetes to ECS would be a _replatform_, meaning there is more effort and risk than relocating, but there is also significantly more value.
+Migrating the web server and APIs from Kubernetes to ECS would be a _replatform_, meaning there is more effort and risk than relocating, but there is also significantly more value.

+Operating and administering the two PostgreSQL databases is costly as the team is required to maintain the entire database management system (DBMS) and perform additional operational duties such as patching the underlying operating system.
+By _replatforming_ the databases onto a fully managed relational database service, such as Amazon Aurora, these operational duties are delegated to AWS.
+It also becomes easier for the team to maintain high levels of reliability and scalability of the databases by leveraging features such as multi-AZ deployments and auto-scaling.
+Amazon Aurora is PostgreSQL compatible so the database replatforming is homogeneous, in contrast with heterogeneous migrations where the database is migrated to a different engine (Typically done when re-architecting an application).
+This strategy results in minimal changes to the application, even with remediation measures such as upgrading database engine versions.

+The migration strategy for the DBMS has a big impact on the migration strategy for the data itself.
+Data migration strategies are typically classified as being either online or offline.
+Offline strategies such as _backup and restore_ are simple as you don't need to worry about any changes to the data during the migration but require some application downtime.
+Database replication mechanisms and tools allow for more flexibility but are much more complex, especially with heterogeneous migrations.
+Services like AWS Database Migration Service (DMS)[^dms] can perform once-off or continuous replication of data and even convert the schema of the data in the process.

+Some auxiliary services provided by Kubernetes or on-prem infrastructure could be _repurchased_, for example:
+- Amazon Route 53 for DNS
+- Amazon ECS Service Connect for service discovery
+- Amazon Elastic Container Registry (ECR) as a container registry
+- AWS Certificate Manager (ACM) for TLS certificate management
+- Amazon Elastic Load Balancing (ELB) for load balancing
+- AWS Key Management Service (KMS) for cryptographic key management
+- AWS Secrets Manager and AWS Systems Manager Parameter Store for secret and configuration management

+{{< notice example Checklist >}}
+- XXX
+{{< /notice >}}

+### Plan and Validate

 {{< notice warning >}} The remainder of this blog post is a work in progress. {{< /notice >}}

-Relocate - Could go to EKS on Fargate - That would be the fastest and would still technically be serverless Rehost is going from OpenShift for example
-Replatform from GKS to ECS
-Re-architect - Go to Lambdas
-Refactor could be using DynamoDB instead of Postgresql or introducing something like SQS/MSK for processing transactions Service discovery built in to Kubernetes now needs to be handled by CloudMap Ingress route replaced with a load balancer and target group associated with the service DNS moves to Route53
-Move from GCR to ECR

-Data migration strategies?
-Backup and restore, backup and restore with some availability, continuous replication

-### Plan and Validate

 This is where the majority of the time will be spent.

+{{< figure src="logical-architecture-v1.png" caption="The first iteration of the Anthos on AWS logical architecture" >}}

 Testing tools can do what you need them to do
 Database migration, especially heterogeneous
-ECS mounting a secret as a file isn't possible - Had to change the code
+ECS mounting a secret as a file isn't possible - Had to change the code to pull data from environment variable

+Example is CI/CD tool not being able to connect to new environment to deploy

+Iteratively plan and validate
+Automate as much as possible
+Change freeze - Avoid code changes or releases
+Define a backout strategy

 SLI/SLO/SLAs and downtime
 MTTR (Or reliability target, error budget), RPO and RTO